slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The movie might be good or bad but in the end we'll finish eating pizza.' -- unknown*

+> *'Someone is sitting in the shade today because someone planted a tree a long time ago.' -- Warren Buffett*

 ### How to plan?

 Start with a [vision](#on-creativity-vision-and-ideas).
 Then look for actionable steps.

+Choose the plan with more options.
+The one that lets you change plan.
+Plans are only a starting point.
+However too detailed plans (or too general plans) are not useful and a waste of time.

 > *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift*

 > *'A strategy has a single, well defined focus.
 A strategy lays out a path to be followed.
 A strategy is made up of parts (tactics).
 Each of a strategy’s parts pushes towards the defined focus.
 A strategy is either intentionally formed or emerges naturally.' -- Geoffrey P. Chamberlain*

 > *'Strategy requires thought; tactics require observation.' -- Max Euwe*

 > *'I always worked until I had something done and I always stopped when I knew what was going to happen next.
 That way I could be sure of going on the next day.' -- Ernest Hemingway*

-Choose the plan with more options.
-The one that lets you change plan.
-Plans are only a starting point.

 > *'You make plans and god laughs.' -- Yiddish proverbs*

 > *'Everyone has a plan until they get punched in the mouth.' -- Mike Tyson*

-However, don't sabotage them when they get tedious or too difficult.
+Don't sabotage them when they get tedious or too difficult.